Uriah Heep (band): Post-David Byron period (1976–1981)

 In the end of 1978, Fallen Angel came out, having completed a hat-trick of studio albums to feature a consistent lineup (only the second time in their career that they had done so).
-"Too poppy" for Mick Box's liking (but still, "too eccentric to fit the bill of an AOR record," according to Allmusic), it was well received at the time (Sounds gave it 4 stars) but failed to chart.
+"Too poppy" for Mick Box's liking (but still, "too eccentric to fit the bill of an AOR record", according to Allmusic), it was well received at the time (Sounds gave it 4 stars) but failed to chart.
 Meanwhile, the relative stability of the Lawton period belied the behind the scenes unrest having to do with Ken Hensley's earning much more than his colleagues.
-"Everything he wrote, he had to use… And if you insist in using everything you end up with substandard albums," disgruntled Box opined.
+"Everything he wrote, he had to use… And if you insist in using everything you end up with substandard albums", disgruntled Box opined.
 The major rift, though, developed between Hensley and Lawton.
-As K. Blows writes, "the combination of constant friction between the two (resulting in the nearest thing to violence the group had seen) and the constant presence of Lawton's wife on the road finally led to the vocalist getting the chop, shortly after playing the Bilzen Festival in Belgium in August 1979."
+As K. Blows writes, "the combination of constant friction between the two (resulting in the nearest thing to violence the group had seen) and the constant presence of Lawton's wife on the road finally led to the vocalist getting the chop, shortly after playing the Bilzen Festival in Belgium in August 1979".

-Ex-Lone Star John Sloman was brought in, a younger singer who played keyboards and guitar and was, in the words of Box, "...an all rounder."
+Ex-Lone Star John Sloman was brought in, a younger singer who played keyboards and guitar and was, in the words of Box, "an all rounder".
 But almost instantly, Lee Kerslake departed, after a row with Bron, whom the drummer accused of favouritism towards Hensley's material.
 Several tracks of the next album had to be re-recorded with a new drummer, Chris Slade (of the Manfred Mann's Earth Band).
-Conquest LP was released in February 1980 (worldwide except the United States, where it was never released) and received 5 stars from Record Mirror, but, according to Box, "was a difficult album to record" and represented "a confused Heep," even "a mess" (in the words of Trevor Bolder).
+Conquest LP was released in February 1980 (worldwide except the United States, where it was never released) and received 5 stars from Record Mirror, but, according to Box, "was a difficult album to record" and represented "a confused Heep", even "a mess" (in the words of Trevor Bolder).
 The band went on the 10th Anniversary Tour with Girlschool as support and attracted respectable crowds.
 Hensley was very unhappy, primarily with Sloman, and he explained why:

 A meeting at the manager's office concerning the songwriting dissent was the last straw and, in September 1980, Hensley quit.
 Gregg Dechert, a Canadian who had worked with Sloman in Pulsar, came in and the band went on a 23-date tour of the UK.
-After that Sloman left, citing musical differences for a reason.
+After recording an album's worth of unreleased material Sloman left, citing musical differences for a reason.
 He would later go on to work with UFO, Gary Moore and Robert Palmer.
 Hensley's acrimonious departure left the group in a state of collapse.
 Box and Bolder visited David Byron with attractive propositions.
-"We couldn't believe it when he said he didn't want to know," the guitarist remembered.
-Bolder, who by that time, "...had had enough of Gerry Bron and the management," decided to join Wishbone Ash.
-When Dechert left, Uriah Heep were down to just Mick Box with the name and contract.
+"We couldn't believe it when he said he didn't want to know", the guitarist remembered.
+Bolder, who by that time "had had enough of Gerry Bron and the management", decided to join Wishbone Ash.
+When Dechert and Slade left, Uriah Heep were down to just Mick Box with the name and contract.